These delightful beets from Rick Rodgers’ The Big Book of Sides are sure to be a new fall favorite.

 1 cup fresh apple cider

-1 bunch golden or red beets, green tops removed, peeled and cut into ½-inch-rounds
+1 bunch beets, green tops removed, peeled and cut into ½-inch-rounds

 2 tablespoons unsalted butter